 Accurate classification of parts provides visibility into the characteristics of a category, particularly the spend.
 Classification facilitates accurate spend analytics, so cost reduction and inventory optimization have direction on where to focus.
 Purchase classification also enables grouping and classification of suppliers, to improve strategic sourcing capabilities.
 Other parameters like inventory turns, reordering costs and inventory carrying costs can also be analyzed based on the category once the data is classified.

 What are the types of data classification?

 There are several taxonomies available for data classification, and the most common ones are – UNSPSC, eCl@ss, ETIM, NAICS, SIC, and HSC.
 UNSPSC is the most widely used taxonomy globally for MRO commodities, while eCl@ss is popular in Europe.
 For companies, classification can be done based on systems like NAICS.

 How is data classification done?

 Data classification is done based on a preselected taxonomy such as UNSPSC or eCl@ss, but it can also be done based on a custom taxonomy that is designed for a specific purpose.
-The Team at OptimizeMRO perform data classification utilizing Partlinq™, which is Enventure’s cloud-based platform with built-in libraries of classification codes, material descriptions and noun / noun-modifiers.
+The Team at OptimizeMRO perform MRO data classifications utilizing Partlinq™, which is Enventure’s cloud-based platform with built-in libraries of classification codes, material descriptions and noun / noun-modifiers.
 The OptimizeMRO’s approach combines automated steps within the platform, as well as a domain expert review which ensures the classification is accurate and reliable.